ReFormationPro/Gstreamer-H264-Encryption/README.md

 Note that this solution requires both encrypting and decrypting sides to be using this plugin.
 Thus, it is not compatible with existing tools without advanced alterations.
 You might want to look at DRM and Common Encryption for that.

 The current implementation supports 128-bit AES encryption in ECB, CBC, and CTR modes.
-Although the IV (Initialization Vector) and key are currently static, there are plans to enhance security by introducing dynamic IVs in future iterations.
-The AES implementation used can be found [here.](https://github.com/kokke/tiny-AES-c/tree/master "Tiny AES C")
+Although the IV ([Initialization Vector](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Initialization_vector_(IV))) and key are currently static, there are plans to enhance security by introducing dynamic IVs in future iterations.

+For AES implementation used [Tiny AES in C](https://github.com/kokke/tiny-AES-c/tree/master) library.

+> [!WARNING]
-#### Note: Use it at your own risk!
+> Use it at your own risk!

 ## TODO
 - Add CMake for ease